 A priority brings clarity.
 That clarity helps you sort out what is most valuable to you.
 In reality, very few things are critical for us to get done.
 Many create the illusion of urgency but are just distractions we can ignore entirely.

 Everything else that is neither a useless distraction nor a key priority makes up your backlog.
 The things on your backlog still need to get done.
 They just aren’t your priority.
 Here is where you’ll find that laundry basket, your IRS Form 1040, etc.

 Your priority must always come ahead of your backlog.
 Remember, prior = before.
-After you have made room for your priority task, completed it, created a plan, or reached a milestone, that is when you tackle some of the other stuff.
+After you have cleared space for your priority task, completed it, created a plan, or reached a milestone, that is when you tackle some of the other stuff.

 Our default mode is to treat everything as equally important.
 And so we scatter our light all over the place in an attempt to cover it all.
 You can change that by concentrating your power in one spot for tremendous results.
 All that’s left is to figure out what that spot is.

 Find Your #1 Most Super-Important Thing

 It’s time to stop worrying about your priorities and find your priority.
 Your priority is your #1 Most Super-Important Thing at any given time.

 What is the one thing you want to change or improve more than anything else in your life?
 What single goal would bring about the most significant boost to your health, wealth, or happiness?